East Peoria, Illinois

 East Peoria is a city in Tazewell County, Illinois, United States.
 The population was 22,484 at the 2020 census.
-East Peoria is a suburb of Peoria and is part of the Peoria, Illinois Metropolitan Statistical Area, located across the Illinois River from downtown Peoria.
+East Peoria is part of the Peoria metropolitan area, located across the Illinois River from downtown Peoria.
 It is home to many Caterpillar Inc. facilities.

-The city is the site of the Par-A-Dice Hotel and Casino, as well as the city's major business center- the Levee District.
-Located just east the Illinois River, East Peoria has many points of access to and from the Peoria area.
-It is also the location of the Festival of Lights- an annual Christmas light display that runs from November to January and draws thousands of visitors from all over central Illinois.
+The city is the site of the Par-A-Dice Hotel and Casino, as well as the city's major business center, the Levee District.
+Located just east of the Illinois River, East Peoria has many points of access to and from the Peoria area.
+It is also the location of the Festival of Lights, an annual Christmas light display that runs from November to January and draws thousands of visitors from all over central Illinois.